-Dr. Diana Cortez, DVM, Partner & Hospital Director 1993
+Dr. Diana Cortez, DVM, CVPM, Partner & Hospital Director 1993

 Dr. Diana Cortez first joined our team when Dr. Mulvihill hired her as kennel attendant in 1994.
 During the course of her undergraduate studies and veterinary school, both completed at UC Davis, Dr. Cortez moved up to the position of veterinary technician assistant and later to that of veterinary technician.
 After graduating from veterinary school in the year 2000, Dr. Cortez completed a one year-long rotating internship in the Los Angeles area that focused on oncology, ophthalmology, internal medicine, and surgery.
 After completing the internship, she moved back to Sacramento and shortly afterwards returned to her home here at Sacramento Animal Hospital as a veterinary associate.